uliwitness/UKSoundFileRecorder/README.txt

 UKSOUNDFILERECORDER
 -------------------

-This is a class that uses CoreAudio to record sound from the system's default sound input and writes it to a file.
+This is a class that uses CoreAudio to record sound from a sound input and writes it to a file or hand the audio samples to a delegate.

 LICENSE: